sarkologist/blog/posts/2022-11-20-k-anagrams.markdown

 Sometimes the essence of the problem becomes clearer when we focus on simplifications of it.

-Assume the strings `a` and `b` comes pre-sorted according dictionary ordering of `Char`.
+Assume the strings `a` and `b` comes pre-sorted according alphabetical ordering of `Char`.
 Then counting for replacements necessary becomes easier:

 - `anagram` sorted becomes `aaagmnr`
 - `grammar` sorted becomes `aagmmrr`